 - It’s best to let cold casserole out of the fridge and to room temperature for about 15 minutes to take the chill off.
 The fridge makes food extra cold, which can make the temperatures off and longer in the oven for warming, resulting in dryer food.

 - If you have an opportunity to bring your food closer to a regular cold or room temperature, it will cook a lot more like the original recipe.

 Keeping the toppings crunchy for make-ahead green bean casserole

 - Green Bean Casserole in a Slow Cooker – no need to really make green bean casserole the night before if you use a slow cooker.
-You won’t need an oven or a stovetop, dump your ingredients (using frozen green beans for ease) and pop on low for 5 hours.
-This is a great side dish to make at the same time as your turkey so it all ends at the same time and a slow cooker helps this recipe stay good and warm.
+You won’t need an oven or a stovetop; dump your ingredients (using frozen green beans for ease) and pop on low for 5 hours.
+This is a great side dish recipe to make at the same time as your turkey, so it all ends simultaneously, and a slow cooker helps this recipe stay good and warm.

-- Green Bean Casserole with Fresh Green Beans – You can certainty prepare this green bean casserole with fresh green beans ahead of time.
-Just make sure you steam or pressure cook your green beans first and then the rest is assembly and storage until cooking time.
+- Green Bean Casserole with Fresh Green Beans – You can certainly prepare this green bean casserole with fresh green beans ahead of time.
+Just make sure you steam or pressure cook your green beans first, and then the rest is assembly and storage until cooking time.

 Related Holiday Side Dishes